Make face masks, face wipes, draught excluders and more with spare fabric

-This mask looks smoother than the crinkled mask above, and you can make it with an inner layer to make it thicker if you like.
+This two-ply mask looks smoother than the crinkled mask above, and you can make it with an inner layer to make it three-ply if you like.

 - Trace around the shape of a clean 19cm diameter plate to get the contour for your face right.
 I used kitchen roll so I could check it against my face and ears for fit.
 I used a 15cm x 15cm x 15cm triangle with the edge of the plate on one side, but your face might be different so check before you cut your fabric.

 - You'll need four separate pieces, two for each side (two for the front, and two for the inside).
 Pin and sew the curved sides together for each of the two pieces, wrong-side out.

 - Place together, again, wrong side facing out, and sew along the long sides, leaving a gap at each end of 3.5cm.
 When you've sewn the two pieces together, turn right-side out by pulling through one of the gaps at the end.

 - You can fold over one of the end pieces over your elastic or old hair ties, then fold the second piece in and sew across (see below), or you can fold both sides over and sew across that way if it's easier for you.

 - It's optional to add metal wire to use as the nose bridge pinch – have a look in your junk drawer for an old twist tie, or take the wire out of a disposable mask (this is what I did).
 Insert the wire before you finish, or through the seam, and stitch tightly around to secure.